-What transferable skills can I develop through writing my thesis?
+What transferable skills can you develop through writing your thesis?

 Your thesis is a long and complicated document, in which you are describing and presenting your research and your contribution to your field.
 You might also get the opportunity to write journal articles, or even news articles.
 By the end, you have proven that you have strong skills in written English, in communication and presentation, and in project management.
 You can produce work which meets some very specific requirements, but which also conforms to fairly vague expectations.